alexfernandez/alexfernandez.github.io/2018/has-anyone-else-seen-your-code.md

 For instance, while usually it is better to divide your patches in smaller bits, it can be better to have one large change of 2000 lines than 20 patches of 100 lines.
+Only practice can tell you how to be more effective.

+Similarly, it is usually better to keep each change independent of all others, but this strategy will usually lead into conflicts when two changes affect exactly the same region of code.
+So it can be useful to "layer" one change upon another in certain circumstances.
+Just be sure to mention in the description of the pull requests the order in which each one needs to be merged.

+It is often useful to add a section called "Deployment notes" on every pull request specifying the order when there are many related changes.
+You can also specify any required changes on the database, and a checklist of what needs to be verified after deployment.
+The pull request description is your friend;
+use it to your advantage.

 ### Benefits